 Getting Student Loans for a Second Bachelor’s Degree

-Whether you’re going to college for the first or fifth time, student loans are a common tool when it comes to paying for college.
-However, if you’ve been out of college for a while or you’ve used student loans to pay for an education at some point in the past, then you may want to refresh yourself on some important details about student loans, as they relate to returning students.
+Whether you’re attending college for the first or fifth time, student loans are a common tool used to finance college.
+If you’ve been out of college for a while, then you may want to refresh yourself on some important details about student loans, as they relate to returning students.

 Student Loan Limits

 If you’ve only been to college once in the past, then you may not be aware that there are lifetime limits on federal student loans.
-This means that, if you’ve taken out student loans in the past to pay for school, you may be nearing a lifetime limit, which would make you ineligible for federal student loans in the future.
+This means that, if you’ve taken out student loans in the past, you may be nearing a lifetime limit.
+This would make you ineligible for federal student loans in the future.
 For independent students, the limits for student loans are:

 Dependent students have different (and lower) borrowing limits.
 However, if you’re returning to school for a second bachelor’s degree, then it’s unlikely that you are still a dependent student for FAFSA purposes.

 Private Student Loans